 In addition, the following links allow you to search for stations nationwide that provide diesel fuel from major suppliers.

-Please note that the searches are done within a radius of your given zip code and address.
+Please be aware that the searches are conducted within a radius of your given address.

-As every retailer updates their own websites, the Forum does not guarantee the availability of diesel fuel at any of the locations listed.
-The Forum will continue to seek additional reliable information and post it when available.
+The Forum does not guarantee the availability of diesel fuel at any of the locations listed.
+We will continue to seek additional reliable information and post it when available.